MicrosoftDocs/Viva/Viva/insights/personal/teams/effective-meetings.md

     * A rating scale of one to five stars

-### Results
+### Insights

-As an organizer with a Viva Insights subscription, you can see aggregated survey results in the Viva Insights app in Teams and on the web.
-These results include an aggregated view of star ratings and access to individual, but anonymous, feedback.
-The **Effective meetings** page also shows how your meetings succeeded and how they could be improved.
+As an organizer with a [Viva Insights subscription](https://www.microsoft.com/microsoft-viva/insights), you can see aggregated survey results in the Viva Insights app in Teams and on the web.
+These results include an aggregated view of star ratings and access to individual, anonymous feedback.
+The **Effective meetings** page also shows insights into how your meetings succeeded and how they could be improved.

 :::image type ="content" source="images/effective-meetings-landing.png" alt-text="Screenshot that shows the effective meetings page." lightbox="images/effective-meetings-landing.png":::